Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Distance Environment

 \subsection{Surface Brightness Fluctuation Distance}

 We attempt to measure the distance to Zangetsu using the surface brightness fluctuation (SBF, \citealt{Tonry1988}; see \citealt{Cantiello2023} for a review) technique.
-SBF measures the pixel-to-pixel fluctuation due to the Poisson scatter in the number of stars per pixel.
-As the distance increases, the average number of stars per pixel increases, leading to a smaller pixel variance.
-This fact makes measuring the distance to semi-resolved galaxies possible with only imaging data.
+SBF measures the pixel-to-pixel fluctuations due to Poisson noise in the number of stars per pixel.
+As the distance increases, the average number of stars per pixel increases, reducing pixel variance.
+This fact makes it possible to measure the distance to semi-resolved galaxies using only imaging data.
 Nevertheless, the SBF signal also depends on the stellar populations and is often calibrated against optical colors.
 For dwarf galaxies, the compact background sources and globular clusters also contribute significant fluctuation signals and must be masked and corrected.
 In this section, we measure the SBF distance to Zangetsu in a similar way to \citet{li2024hedgehog}, and we also refer interested readers to \citet{Carlsten2019}, \citet{Greco2021}, and \citet{Kim2021} for more details regarding SBF measurement for dwarf galaxies.

-SBF measurement requires deep and high-resolution data.
+SBF measurements require high-resolution, deep data.
 Among the datasets available for Zangetsu, HSC \texttt{UltraDeep} (hereafter HSC) and HST/ACS F814W data are the best for SBF measurement.
 The HSC data are deeper than HST F814W but have a much lower resolution.
 We use HSC $i$-band data for SBF because the seeing is typically better and the intrinsic SBF signal is stronger in the $i$ band.
 The HSC $i$ filter overlaps significantly with the HST F814W filter, and SBF--color calibrations exist for both filters \citep[e.g.,][]{Blakeslee2010,Carlsten2019,Kim2021,Cantiello2023}.